-He is alive.
-Risen from the dead.
-Why does it matter?
 First of all, His resurrection means everything He said is true!
 Think with me for just a moment about the claims Christ made about himself.
 They were remarkable.
 Extravagant.
 He set himself apart from every other human being, and yet did it in such a way that when we read the gospels, we almost miss it.
 John Stott writes about this in his book Why I Am A Christian.
 He writes of Jesus, "By claiming to be the good shepherd who went out into the desert to seek his lost sheep, he was implying that the world was lost, that he wasn't, and that he could seek and save it.
 In other words, he put himself in a moral category in which he was alone.
 Everybody else was in darkness; he was the light of the world.
 Everybody else was hungry; he was the bread of life.
 Everybody else was thirsty; he could quench their thirst.
 Everybody else was sinful; he could forgive their sins.
 Indeed, on two separate occasions he did so, and both times observers were scandalized.
 They asked, 'Why does this fellow talk like that?
 He's blaspheming!
 Who can forgive sins but God alone?"
-(Mark 2:5-7; Luke 7:48-49).....Several of his parables implied that he expected to return at the end of history.
+(Mark 2:5-7; Luke 7:48-49)...Several of his parables implied that he expected to return at the end of history.
 On that day, he said, he would sit on his glorious throne.
 All nations would stand before him, and he would separate them from one another as a shepherd separates his sheep from his goats.
 In other words, he would settle their eternal destiny.
 Thus he made himself the central figure on the day of judgment.
-[Think about it.]
 These are breathtaking claims.
-[Realize] Jesus was by trade a carpenter.
+Jesus was by trade a carpenter.
 Nazareth was an obscure village on the edge of the Roman Empire.
 Nobody outside Palestine would even have heard of Nazareth.
 Yet here he was, claiming to be the savior and the judge of all humankind."
-"He claimed to be the Christ of Scripture, the Son of God and the savior and judge of the world." ...John Stott
+"He claimed to be the Christ of Scripture, the Son of God and the savior and judge of the world." ...John Stott who said he was the resurrection and the life and even if I died, if I believed in him, I would live; the one that made those claims was crucified, died, was buried, and on the third day rose from the dead!
+Did you hear what I said?
+Talk about making a point.
+He rose from the dead!
+Listen, when a man is dead and buried and three days later gets up and walks out of the tomb, alive, I'm going to pay attention to what that man has to say.

 Fantastic.
 Outrageous.
 I don't have time this morning to share all the reasons I believe his claims to be true except for this one fact.
-The one who made all of these claims; the one who said he could forgive my sins; the one who said he had come that I might have life and have it more abundantly; the one who said he had come to give his life as a ransom for my sins; the one who said he was the resurrection and the life and even if I died, if I believed in him, I would live; the one that made those claims was crucified, died, was buried, and on the third day he rose from the dead!
-Did you hear what I said?
-Talk about making a point.
-He rose from the dead!
-Listen, when a man is dead from Friday until Sunday and then gets up and walks out of the tomb, alive, seen by eye witnesses, by 500 people at one time, I'm going to pay attention to what that man has to say.
+The one who made all these claims; the one who said he could forgive my sins; the one who said he had come that I might have life and have it more abundantly; the one who said he had come to give his life as a ransom for my sins; the one